Advice has a habit of hardening into rules.

 And eventually, they stop being questioned.

-Anti-Advice is a growing collection of short reflections that challenge the ideas we hear most often about money, markets, and decision-making.
+Almost-Advice is a growing collection of short reflections that challenge the ideas we hear most often about money, markets, and decision-making.
 Not to be provocative, but to be honest.

 Each entry explores a familiar piece of guidance - timing the market, waiting for certainty, seeking reassurance - and gently turns it over to see what’s underneath.
 No hot takes.
 No hacks.
 Just clearer thinking, written monthly and gathered here in one place.